Italian front (World War I): Aftermath

-As the war came to an end, Italian Prime Minister Vittorio Emanuele Orlando met with British Prime Minister David Lloyd George, Prime Minister of France Georges Clemenceau and United States President Woodrow Wilson in Versailles to discuss how the borders of Europe should be redefined to help avoid a future European war.
+As the war came to an end, Italian Prime Minister Vittorio Emanuele Orlando met with British Prime Minister David Lloyd George, President of Council of France Georges Clemenceau and United States President Woodrow Wilson in Versailles to discuss how the borders of Europe should be redefined to help avoid a future European war.
 The talks provided little territorial gain to Italy as Wilson promised freedom to all European nationalities to form their nation-states.
 As a result, the Treaty of Versailles did not assign Dalmatia and Albania to Italy as had been promised.
 Furthermore, the British and French decided to divide the German overseas colonies into their mandates, with Italy receiving none.
 Italy also gained no territory from the breakup of the Ottoman Empire.
 Despite this, Orlando agreed to sign the Treaty of Versailles, which caused uproar against his government.
 The Treaty of Saint-Germain-en-Laye (1919) and the Treaty of Rapallo (1920) allowed the annexation of Trentino Alto-Adige, Julian March, Istria, Kvarner as well as the Dalmatian city of Zara.

 Furious over the peace settlement, the Italian nationalist poet Gabriele D'Annunzio led disaffected war veterans and nationalists to form the Free State of Fiume in September 1919.
 His popularity among nationalists led him to be called Il Duce ("The Leader"), and he used black-shirted paramilitary in his assault on Fiume.
 The leadership title of Duce and the blackshirt paramilitary uniform would later be adopted by the fascist movement of Benito Mussolini.
 The demand for the Italian annexation of Fiume spread to all sides of the political spectrum.

 The subsequent Treaty of Rome (1924) led to the annexation of the city of Fiume to Italy.
 Italy's lack of territorial gain led to the outcome being denounced as a mutilated victory.
 The rhetoric of mutilated victory was adopted by Mussolini and led to the rise of Italian fascism, becoming a key point in the propaganda of Fascist Italy.
 Historians regard mutilated victory as a "political myth", used by fascists to fuel Italian imperialism and obscure the successes of liberal Italy in the aftermath of World War I. Italy also gained a permanent seat in the League of Nations's executive council.

 Enrico Toti, Italian patriot and hero of World War I.

 From Italian weekly La Domenica del Corriere, 24 September 1916.